2. Amplification options for conductive and mixed hearing loss; an introduction

 The three options are neither equivalent nor interchangeable with respect to medical or anatomical restrictions and their technical capacities.

 While there are several practical, medical, surgical and esthetical reasons to prefer one of these technologies over another, this chapter discusses basal properties of these hearing devices, namely the maximum output capacity.
-Part of the following has been published before (Zwartenkot et al. 2014, and Snik, 2014).
+Part of the following has been published before (Zwartenkot et al. 2014, Snik, 2014, van Barneveld et al. 2017).

 2.2.
 Air-conduction versus bone-conduction hearing aids; capacity of these devices